akshay1209/todoist/README.md

 -  All can be viewed in seperate coloumns.
 -   Today's tasks will be shown under today menu and rest tasks will be shown under Next 7 Days menu.
 -   App also includes react-icons

+# TECHNOLOGIES USED
+- ReactJs
+- SASS (for styling purpose)

 # DEPENDENCIES USED
 - REACT-DAY-PICKER package is used to cover the most common needs for a date picker in web applications.